EDITORS' BIOS

 ONLINE PUBLISHING GUIDELINES

-Submissions are now closed.
-Issue 13 to be published February 2023.
+Submissions are now open for Issue #15.
 There is no submission fee.
 There is no remuneration for work we publish, either, but what the heck, you're going to be famous!
-We'll get back to you in about 30 days, hopefully sooner.
+Owing to the volume of submissions we receive we will only contact those authors we have selected for publication.
+If you do not hear from us at the time the new issue is featured consider your submission declined.
+We'll get back to you in about 30 days, usually sooner.
 (Why should it take months?)

 Submissions should be on a Microsoft Word doc or docx file.
 Use a sensible font.
 Double space format.
 Stuff like grammar and sentence structure is important unless your work deliberately exploits bad grammar and lack of structure.
 (We can tell the difference.)
 Include a brief bio with your submission and publishing credits, if any.
 Send your submission as an e-mail attachment to editors@fleasonthedog.com (or type in the link in the email address).